Cooperation Lab Summer Internship

 Volunteer RA

 Any motivated and genuinely interested scholar is welcome to volunteer as an RA.
-We ask that you are able to commit at least 8 hours or more.
+We ask that you cmmit at least 8 hours or more.

 Earn credit as an RA

 This is for Boston College students during Fall and Spring semesters.
-Please provide proper documentations to earn credit.
+Please provide proper documentation to earn credit.

 Research Experience for Undergraduates (REU) Site: